Can a grandmother be denied the right to visit her grandson after a divorce?

 Some other states permit grandparents to request visitation rights at any time.
 North Carolina has not yet moved in this direction.
 A bill to expand grandparents’ visitation rights was introduced in the state Senate in 2011, but the measure was not voted on by the legislature.

 Meanwhile, Ms. Michael remains torn apart, missing her grandchild.
-She has regular contact with three other grandkids, but often wonders about the one she has not seen for two years.
+She has regular contact with three other grandchildren, but often wonders about the one she has not seen for two years.

-“I want a right to where if I want to go see my grandkids, I have that right,” she told reporters.
+“I want a right to where if I want to go see my grandchildren, I have that right,” she told reporters.